-The KF1 data release contains approximately 185 hours of video collected at the Muscatatuck Urban Training Center with a team of over 100 actors performing in various scenarios.
+The KF1 data release contains approximately 254 hours of ground camera video and an additional 4.6 hours of UAV video, collected at the Muscatatuck Urban Training Center with a team of over 100 actors performing in various scenarios.
 The fields of view, both overlapping and non-overlapping, capture person and vehicle activities in indoor and outdoor environments.
 There were multiple realistic scenarios with a variety of scripted and non-scripted activities.

-The camera infrastructure included commercial-off-the-shelf EO cameras; thermal infrared cameras as part of several IR-EO pairs; and a range of still images from handheld cameras.
+The camera infrastructure included commercial-off-the-shelf EO cameras; thermal infrared cameras as part of several IR-EO pairs; two DJI Inspire 1 v2 drones, and a range of still images from handheld cameras.

 Additional resources such as a facility site map, camera model information, and camera calibration models will be also be released.

 The video to the right is a montage of randomly selected KF1 clips, re-encoded for faster playback.

 The main corpus of 405GB of ground-camera and 26GB of

 UAV video files, available for

 download via AWS.
 Downloading MEVA is available for free via

 sponsorship through Amazon's AWS Public Dataset Program.